Ten Christian Women Who Got Out of Their Emotionally Abusive Marriages

 “You want to avoid the pain.
 You may rank your relationship as a five out of ten on the happiness scale, but breaking up will temporarily bring you down to a two or three.
 Even though eventually you’d be happier (let’s say a nine), you stay with a five because you don’t want to slip down to a two or three.”

 Here are their stories, and I hope they will encourage you.
 God doesn’t marginalize women who are divorced.
 He doesn’t cast you out as a reject.
 He loves you, regardless of your marital status or past.
 God isn’t like people.
-(That’s my mantra, and you’ll probably hear me saying it over and over.)
 If you decide to make that Herculean effort to cut loose, He will NOT abandon you.
 He will help you make it through hell to the other side.

 I’m the happiest I’ve ever been in my life…